wordscenes/whisper-ts-cog/readme.md

 The most up-to-date documentation is here: https://replicate.com/docs/guides/push-a-model

 1) Fire up the cheapest GPU machine on [lambdalabs](https://cloud.lambdalabs.com/instances).
 You can pick a cheap GPU machine if it's available.
 You should also attach a filesystem.
-If an instance isn't available, try again in ten minutes, or maybe a few hours :(.

 2) SSH into the instance, or use LambdaLab's Cloud IDE and open a terminal.